DFV Disability Plan

 As part of the plan, the Queensland Government has committed to:

-- the development of accessible and inclusive DFV information and awareness resources that cater to a range of disabilities and geographic locations in Queensland;
+- Development of accessible and inclusive DFV information and awareness resources, online training and workshop materials addressing sector and individual capacity and capability improvement that cater to a range of disabilities and geographic locations in Queensland;

-- delivering DFV training modules and resources to the disability workforce;
+- Delivering DFV training modules and resources to the disability workforce; and

 What difference will we make?